fbtrack

 • The contract moves over to a statutory periodic tenancy

-If a new fixed term contract is signed then, unless the new contract has new T&Cs everything stays pretty much the same.
-If the tenancy moves over to a periodic tenancy then things are different depending on whether the periodic tenancy is contractual or statutory and in this article, we will take a look at both in more detail.
+If a new fixed-term tenancy agreement is signed, then unless the new contract has new terms and conditions (T&Cs), everything stays pretty much the same.
+If the tenancy moves over to a periodic tenancy on a periodic basis, then things are different depending on the type of tenancy—whether the periodic tenancy is contractual or statutory—and in this article, we will take a look at both in more detail.

 A man signs a digital document